SonghaiFan/persona/RESUME_GUIDE.md

 ### 2. Switch Versions

 - Use the dropdown in the top-right corner
-- Select between Data Visualisation, UX Research, or AI Consultant
+- Select between Data Visualisation, UX, or AI Consultant
 - Content automatically reorganizes for the selected audience

 ### 3. Print to PDF